10 Worst Beatles Songs

 The Beatles released so many great songs during their relatively short, seven-year recording career that we're tempted to just put entire albums on the band's Top 10 lists.
 But that doesn't mean a few stinkers didn't sneak in from time to time, especially when the group was short on original material during its early, whirlwind days (when they were being whisked across the globe for concerts and appearances) or when the quartet roamed free in the later, studio-bound days (when every single indulgence seemed to be put on tape).
 Think of this list of the Worst Beatles Songs as the few moments where the fab band proved it could be mortal just like the rest of us, mistakes and all.

-In early 1964, just as Beatlemania was taking off around the world, the Beatles were persuaded to record German versions of two of their hit songs for that market: 'She Loves You' and 'I Want to Hold You Hand.'
+In early 1964, just as Beatlemania was taking off around the world, the Beatles were persuaded to record German versions of two of their hit songs for that market: "She Loves You" and "I Want to Hold You Hand."
 They're both awful.
-But at least 'Sie Liebt Dich''s "ja, ja, ja" refrain crosses the language barrier.
-'Komm, Gib Mir Deine Hand,' on the other hand, is stiff and clunky, and, frankly, sounds vaguely menacing when sung in the ugliest of European languages.
+But at least the "ja, ja, ja" refrain on "Sie Liebt Dich" crosses the language barrier.
+"Komm, Gib Mir Deine Hand," on the other hand, is stiff and clunky, and, frankly, sounds vaguely menacing.

 There's plenty of self indulgence on the White Album (see No. 1 on our list of Worst Beatles Songs).
 But not all of it is bad.
 This song, however, is.
 In fact, in its own horribly misguided way, it's even more unbearable than "Revolution 9."
 Recorded solely by Paul McCartney using a series of overdubs and multitracks, "Wild Honey" – which clocks in at less than a minute – makes the similarly titled "Honey Pie" from the same album sound like "Hey Jude."